 Table of Contents

-This document means the person or company who sent it to you has arranged a Court hearing to have your company wound up but is concerned that company assets may be at risk and should be protected until the application is heard.
+An ‘Application to Appoint Provisional Liquidators’ is a document that means the person or company who sent it to you has arranged a Court hearing to have your company wound up but is concerned that company assets may be at risk and should be protected until the application is heard.

 Winding up a company’s financial affairs is also called liquidation, or ‘being placed into liquidation’.
 The date, time and place of the hearing will be set out in the application for winding up.